mikko-ahonen/usm-rfc/workflow-format.md

 two messages as equivalent if they differ only in the order of the object members.

+## IANA Considerations

+No MIME types have been requested from Internet Assigned Numbers Authority (IANA).
+The following temporary conventions MUST be used.

-## MIME types
+In future, official MIME types will be requested.

-Two temporary MIME types are proposed to be used.
-Later, we aim to register corresponding MIME types with IANA (Internet Assigned Numbers Authority).
+### Workflow

-"application/x-usm-workflow-template" - MIME type used for workflow templates.
+#### MIME type

-"application/x-usm-workflow" - MIME type used for workflows.
+The following temporary MIME type MUST be used for workflows.

+"application/x-usm-workflow"

-## File extensions
+#### File extension

-Two following filename extensions SHOULD be used for the file formats.
+The following file extension MUST be used for workflows.

+".workflow.json"

+### Workflow template

+#### MIME type

-".workflow-template.json" - File extension used for workflow templates.
+The following temporary MIME type MUST be used for workflow templates.

+"application/x-usm-workflow-template"

+#### File extension

-".workflow.json" - File extension used for workflows.
+The following file extension MUST be used for workflow templates.

+".workflow-template.json"

 ## Entities